 Grafting fruit trees ourselves means we have to wait a couple more years for fruit.
 But it also means I can do it for around $6/tree.

 This is except for the pears because they need to be inter-stocked with a different type before being grafted.
 They are around $12 each as they are already grafted with the inter-stock variety and are HUGE when you get them.

-What did we Order?
+What trees did we order to graft?

 I ordered 100 trees – 40 apples, 20 inter-stocked pears, 30 peaches (to grow plums, nectarines, apricots and obviously peaches) and 10 quinces.